 Vacancy Rates: A healthy vacancy rate is 3%, which means a rate lower than that likely indicates a shortage of rental properties.
 This tends to drive rent rates up as demand outpaces supply.
 Selecting a location with a healthy to low vacancy rate is a good strategy.

-Rental Rates: As the landlord you need to know what rental rates are going to get you the most return on your investment.
-Borrowing money for a mortgage is not location specific, which means you are charged the same rate whether the home is in Toronto or in a little rural town like Oro-Medonte.
-You will of course fetch a higher monthly rent in a large city but will pay more for the property itself.
+Rental Rates: As the landlord, you need to know what rental rates are going to get you the most return on your investment.
+Borrowing money for a mortgage is not location specific, which means you are charged the same rate whether the home is in Toronto or in a rural town like Oro-Medonte.
+You will, of course, fetch a higher monthly rent in a large city, but will pay more for the property itself.
 Figuring out the balance of the amount of mortgage (aka debt) you want to carry versus the rental rate is crucial for success.
 A rule-of-thumb followed by many real estate investing pros is the 1% rule, which means that your gross monthly rent should be equal to or greater than 1% of the property purchase price.
 So, if you purchased a rental property for $400,000, you would want to rent it out for at least $4,000 to satisfy the 1% rule.

 Property Management: If you are going to perform all the property duties yourself, you will likely want to live near your rental.
-This of course limits the areas you can purchase in, but it will save you money doing it yourself rather than paying a property management company.
+This, of course, limits the areas you can purchase in, but it will save you money doing it yourself rather than paying a property management company.
 Property management companies can charge 6-12% of rent value, with some companies offering a monthly cap rate.
 Do your research and determine if doing the heavy lifting yourself is worth the time commitment.

-Health of the City: The current and future overall economic health of a city is also important, even if you’re not choosing to live there.
-Owning a rental property should be a long-term commitment that allows you to pay off the mortgage and collect a substantial paycheck from renters during your retirement or allows you to sell the property 10-20 years later while enjoying the appreciated value.
+Economic Health of the City: The current and future overall economic health of a city is also important, even if you’re not choosing to live there.
+Owning a rental property should be a long-term commitment that allows you to pay off the mortgage and collect a substantial paycheck from renters during your retirement, or allows you to sell the property 10-20 years later while enjoying the appreciated value.